-We want all students to have an understanding of literacy, which will allow them to access the Academy's challenging curriculum as well as contributing to discussions taking place in the wider world and within the communities they are part of.
+A secure understanding of literacy will enable students to access the Academy's challenging curriculum as well as contributing to discussions taking place in the wider world and within the communities they are part of.

 Definition

 'The definition of literacy should be taken to include the ability to speak and listen effectively alongside the skills of reading and writing.'
 Ofsted